aryarm/as_analysis/Snakefiles/README.variant_calling.md

 # Variant Calling Pipeline

-If you'd like to run the variant calling pipeline separately, you should provide required input in `config-variant_calling.yaml`.
+If you'd like to run the variant calling pipeline on its own, you should provide required input in `config-variant_calling.yaml`.

 ## Inputs
  - FASTQ files containing DNA sequencing reads for each sample.
 Specify the location of these files in a tab delimited text file containing three columns: `unique_sample_name | dna_fastq_path_1 | dna_fastq_path_2` where each row is a different sample.